Doctorate in Divinity

 Candidates whose first language is not English will be required to satisfy the English language requirements

-Candidates must successfully complete the Postgraduate Induction Week which takes place during the week of 18th September 2023.
+Candidates must successfully complete the Postgraduate Induction Week.

 If you live outside Ireland, check out our dedicated area for international students.